luffyfly/choices/tech/why-rust.md

 | Matureness | 5 | 5 | C/C++ has a long history and Rust has a great community. |
 | Ease of use | 4 | 2 | Rust is hard to learn. |

-C/C++' score is 18 and Rust's score. is 22
+C/C++' score is 18 and Rust's score is 22

 For these reasons, we choose Rust as our programming language.